 “As rights in Hong Kong come under ever increasing threat, the national anthem bill is another attempt to make peaceful dissent a crime in the city.
 Under this vaguely worded and repressive law, people in Hong Kong could face up to three years in prison if they are deemed to have ‘insulted’ or ‘misused’ China’s national anthem.

 “Hongkongers are right to be alarmed by this bill and perfectly entitled to peacefully protest against it.
-At a time when Hong Kong’s freedoms face being severely undermined by a national security law forced on it by China, the national anthem bill is yet another grave threat to freedom of expression in the city.
+At a time when Hong Kong’s freedoms face being severely undermined by a , the national anthem bill is yet another grave threat to freedom of expression in the city.

 “And with protests against both these laws set to continue in the coming weeks and beyond, the heavy-handed police response so far is a worrying indication that Hong Kong is set to face another summer of repression.”